aprs434/aprs434.github.io/README.md

 > For an in depth tutorial slide series about LoRa (and LoRaWAN), please refer to [Mobilefish.com](https://www.mobilefish.com/developer/lorawan/lorawan_quickguide_tutorial.html), also available in video format on [YouTube](https://youtube.com/playlist?list=PLmL13yqb6OxdeOi97EvI8QeO8o-PqeQ0g).

 ### Considerations for Switching to SF11
-However, sending even length and character set limited text messages with SF12 would tremendously increase airtime and quickly congest the LoRa channel.
+Depending on how popular APRS over LoRa becomes and how intensely it gets used, there might come a time where the LoRa channel gets saturated.
+Unlike packet radio, LoRa has no carrier sensing capability.
+Sending longer text messages, even when compressed, may aggravate this situation.
 The same holds true for meshing or (emergency) `n-N` paradigm digipeating on the same channel.

-For such applications, the ham radio community should seriously **consider switching from SF12 to SF11,** effectively doubling the data rate.
+When this situation occurs, the ham radio community should seriously **consider switching from SF12 to SF11.**
+Doing so, would effectively double the data rate.

-SF11 not only prevents channel congestion; It also saves 50% on airtime and batteries.
-Most importantly, SF11 would leave more room for text messaging.
-The range penalty from switching from SF12 to SF11 would in most circumstances be acceptable when the availability of i‑gates in an area is high.
+Not only would switching to SF11 reduce channel congestion;
+It would also save 50% on airtime and batteries.
+The range penalty from switching from SF12 to SF11 would in most circumstances be acceptable, provided the availability of i‑gates in an area is high.

 With a payload of only 18&nbsp;bytes, the compressed geolocation frame is perfectly geared towards taking advantage of the reduced airtime offered by SF11 (see [graph](#measurable-benefits)).

 Unfortunately, most cheap i‑gates currently in use by ham operators are only capable of receiving one preset spreading factor.
 Therefore, a choice needs to be made between SF12 and SF11.
-In view of what the amateur radio community expects of APRS over LoRa, the faster data rate offered by SF11 ought to be preferred.
+Considering what certain members of the amateur radio community seem to expect of LoRa, he faster data rate offered by SF11 ought to be preferred.

 ### LoRa ICs and Modules
 - [Semtech LoRa products](https://www.semtech.com/lora/lora-products)